Earth2b2t/I18n/README.md

 ## Why should you use this library?

 Because this library is simple to use and supports BungeeCord as well as Spigot.
-You can also use indexed arguments and our location system to heavily customize the output.
+You can also use positional arguments and our location system to heavily customize the output.

 ## Gradle